 The independent non-management directors of the Board meet separately as a group at every regularly scheduled Board meeting.
-The Lead

-Director generally presides at these non-management executive sessions.
-During 2018, the Board held seven meetings.
+During 2020, the Lead Director presided at these non-management executive sessions.
+During 2020, the Board held thirteen meetings.

-The Board believes that its current leadership structure provides independent board leadership and engagement while deriving the benefit of having the Chief Executive Officer also serve as Chairman of the Board.
+The Board believes that its current leadership structure provides independent board leadership and engagement.